What is the Longhorn TIES Initiative?

 CARE counselors are located within the colleges they serve.
 They are licensed mental health professionals and work with students who have been referred by faculty and staff.
 CARE counselors provide short term individual counseling sessions.
 CARE’s primary mission is to provide access to mental health support for students who are struggling emotionally and/or academically.

-For students who identify as being on the autism spectrum, Longhorn TIES provides long-term support services aimed at helping students develop skills and confidence in relation to self-advocacy and self-management (inside and outside the classroom) in the following ways: introducing students to UT Austin resources that may help them, assisting students with navigating new sand challenging situations, helping them prioritize academic tasks as well as providing other skill development training.
+For students who identify as being on the autism spectrum or neurodiverse, Longhorn TIES provides long-term support services aimed at helping students develop skills and confidence in relation to self-advocacy and self-management (inside and outside the classroom) in the following ways: introducing students to UT Austin resources that may help them, assisting students with navigating new and challenging situations, helping them prioritize academic tasks as well as providing other skill development training.
 Longhorn TIES does not provide mental health services to UT Austin students, but will work as a liaison to connect students to the services provided through the Counseling and Mental Health Center.

 Does Longhorn TIES provide tutoring services?